transistortester/thumby-polysynth/README.md

 Functionally identical to *midi.load* except it returns a stream instead of a list.
 Does not change the enabled channel count as it can't be determined without loading the whole file.
 **If you have enough memory to fully load a song, it is always recommended to prefer *midi.load* over *midi.loadstream* as parsing the file on the fly uses more resources and can result in subtle timing inaccuracies**
 ### Sequencer stream format
-The sequencer currently only supports 4 event types.
+The sequencer currently only supports the following event types.
 Each is a tuple starting with the timestamp in milliseconds, and it's designated number.
 They are:
 * *Note off* - (timestamp_ms, 0, channelNum)
 * *Note on* - (timestamp_ms, 1, channelNum, midiPitch, instrumentName)
 * *Set enabled channel count* - (timestamp_ms, 2, channelCount)
 * *Run a callback function* - (timestamp_ms, 3, function, data) - data is usually repurposed midiPitch, but can be anything.
+* *Do nothing* - (timestamp_ms, None) - All unrecognized event types do nothing, but None is guaranteed to never be assigned in the future.
+Useful for maintaining silence at the end of a song.

 These can be stored in a list and played with *polysynth.play*, or they can be provided by a stream class with the following structure:
 * *nextevent* - A variable containing the next event.
 If None, the stream has ended.